December 26, 2024 by Samantha Wilson

 Sailboats

 No list of different types of lake boats would be complete without sailboats.
-Sailing is one of the great pleasures of being on the water, and this category offers tremendous variation, from tiny bathtub-sized sailing dinghies to beautiful sailing yachts, and much in between.
-Sailboats can cost as little as a few thousand dollars to hundreds of thousands of dollars, and can be as simple as a sail and rudder or as complex as luxurious home-away-from-home cruisers.
+Sailing is one of the great pleasures of being on the water, and this category offers the greatest variation, from tiny bathtub-sized sailing dinghies, to beautiful sailing yachts and much in between.
+Sailboats can cost as little as a few hundred dollars to hundreds of thousands of dollars, and be as simple as a sail and rudder to luxurious away-from-home cruisers.
 Check out our guide to Different Types of Sailboats

 Pros: